scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

 For instance, let's consider a problem involving the classification of dog breeds, where we aim to determine the breed of a dog based on available data.
 Without allowing for multiple paths through the dog breed hierarchy, we would have to assign a single label to each sample, which means we have to choose single path through the hierarchy resulting in assigning a dog to a single breed.
 However, this does not always reflect reality, since a dog can be a mix of multiple breeds.
-For example, a dog can be a mix of a dachshund and a Golden Retriever.
+For example, a dog can be a mix of a Dachshund and a Golden Retriever.
-In such a scenario, we aim to assign both the dachshund and Golden Retriever labels to the sample, which requires at least two paths through the hierarchy.
+In such a scenario, we aim to assign both the Dachshund and Golden Retriever labels to the sample, which requires at least two paths through the hierarchy.
 The following figure illustrates this example.

 .. _example_dog_breed_hierarchy:

 .. figure:: ../algorithms/hc_dog_breed_hierarchy.png
    :align: center
-   :width: 90%
+   :width: 80%

-   An example image of a dog that is a mix of a dachshund and a Golden Retriever, thereby requiring multiple paths through the hierarchy for correct classification.
+   An example image of a dog that is a mix of a Dachshund and a Golden Retriever, thereby requiring multiple paths through the hierarchy for correct classification.

-Another example in which multi-path hierarchical classification is useful, is document classification, in which we aim to classify a document based on its content.
+Another multi-path hierarchical classification example, is document classification, in which we aim to classify a document based on its content.
-The categories can be hierarchical in nature, such as classifying documents into broad topics like "Technology", "Sports", and "Politics", which further have subcategories like "Artificial Intelligence", "Football", and "International Relations".
+The categories are often hierarchical in nature, such as classifying documents into broad topics like "Technology", "Sports", and "Politics", which further have subcategories like "Artificial Intelligence", "Football", and "International Relations".
-A document can belong to multiple categories at the same level of the hierarchy, for example a text that deals with the influence of advancements in AI on International Relations.
+A document can belong to multiple categories, for example a text that deals with the influence of advancements in AI on International Relations, which can only be correctly classified by multiple paths through the hierarchy.

 ++++++++++++++++++++++++++++++++++++++++
 Background - Classification Terminology
 ++++++++++++++++++++++++++++++++++++++++
-To explain what we mean with multipath hierarchical classification, we first need to define some terminology.
+To explain what we mean with multi-path hierarchical classification, we first need to define some terminology.

 .. figure:: ../algorithms/hc_background.png
    :align: left
    :figwidth: 30%

-   The set of classification problems from most generic (mutliclass) to most specific (multi-path hierarchical classification).
+   The set of classification problems from most generic (multi-class) to most specific (multi-path hierarchical classification).

 In a multi-class classification problem, a sample can be assigned to one class among several options.
 In a multi-label classification problem, a sample can be associated with multiple classes simultaneously.
 A hierarchical classification problem is a type of multi-label classification problem where classes are organized in a hierarchical structure represented as a graph, such as a tree or directed acyclic graph (DAG).
 In this graph, the nodes correspond to the classes to be predicted.
 If not specified, it is usually assumed that at each level of the hierarchy, a sample can only belong to one class.
-This means that a sample, can only be associated with a single path through the hierarchy, starting from the root node and ending at a leave node.
+This means that a sample can only be associated with a single path through the hierarchy, starting from the root node and ending at a leave node.
 In multi-path hierarchical classification, this restriction is lifted.
 A sample can belong to multiple classes at the same level of the hierarchy, i.e., a sample can be classified by multiple paths through the hierarchy.